 Fig. 2.
 Bars represent the proportion of trials on which participants chose the shared-goal action, averaged across participants.
 Whiskers indicate the standard error of the mean of these proportions across participants.
 (A-C) Results from Experiments 1-3, respectively.

-In order to capture trial-by-trial variation in the magnitude of the reward obtained on the setup trial, we regressed choice on the model-free goal value using a logistic mixed-effects model, estimating both random intercepts and random slopes at the subject level.
-All mixed-effects analyses were conducted in R (37), making use of the lme4 linear mixed effects package (38).
-The model-free goal regressor significantly predicted choice (β = .191; Wald z-test, z = 12.1, p < .0001).
+In order to capture trial-by-trial variation in the magnitude of the reward obtained on the setup trial, we regressed participants’ critical trial choices on the reward using a logistic mixed-effects model, estimating both random intercepts and random slopes at the subject level.
+We interpreted the setup trial reward as an approximation of the model-free goal value calculated by a reinforcement learning mechanism.
+Although formal approaches to model-free reinforcement learning (e.g. Q learning) typically estimate value according to a geometrically-weighted sum of all past rewards (CITE), past experimental research indicates more robust statistical estimates of model-free value assignment under the simplifying assumption that the most recent reward experience dominates value representation.
+This estimation technique has been used in past studies of stochastic sequential decision-making paradigms (CITE).
+In order to further validate this analytic approach, below we show that it successfully recovers evidence for model-free value assignment to goal selection from the data generated by a formal computational model of our hypothesized mechanism.

+The reward obtained on the setup trial significantly predicted choice (β = .191; Wald z-test, z = 12.1, p < .0001).
 The model was preferred to a null model without the reward (Likelihood ratio test, χ2(2) = 266.0, p < .0001).
 In a parametric bootstrap analysis, 0 out of 1000 randomly resampled null models had a likelihood as large as the full model.

-Next, we re-estimated this model while including additional regressors for model-based and model-free action values.
-In this analysis the model-free goal regressor again significantly predicted choice (β = .200, z = 12.3, p < .0001).
+To control for other influences on choice, we re-estimated this model while including additional regressors for model-based and model-free action values (see Methods for our calculation of these regressors).
+In this analysis the setup trial reward again significantly predicted choice (β = .200, z = 12.3, p < .0001).
 The model was preferred to the null model (χ2(4) = 298.2, p < .0001).
 In a bootstrap analysis, 0 out of 1000 randomly resampled null models had a likelihood as large as the full model.
 The model based action predictor (β =.221, z = 7.3, p < .0001) was significant, and the model-free action predictor (β = .054, z = 1.87, p = .062) predictor had a trending effect.

 Experiment 2